Bible Society of Kenya has partnered with Love of Christ Foundation to feed street children in Grogon Market, Ngara area in Nairobi.

-Tsunami Market in Nairobi’s Ngara area has a slum that is home to over 600 street children.
-The street children, who call it “the base” sleep on the hard floor, close to the rubbish dump where they scavenge for scraps to make some profit, but at least the place is safe from outside.
+The children live in the market area that is home to over 600 street children.
 Most of these children struggle to collect leftover food from bins, beg on the streets, and just survive a day at a time.

-Through one of the BSK Programmes, we have taken a step further to show them the Jesus film so that they may know that true love and hope comes from Christ.
-It is our hope that they will also be engaged in Trauma Healing sessions to help them overcome and recover from the stress they have faced.
+Apart from giving them food, we have shown them the Jesus film and started Faith Comes By Hearing listening groups so that they may know that true love and hope comes from Christ.
+We hope that they will also be engaged in Trauma Healing sessions to help them overcome and recover from the trauma they have faced.

-“It has been an enthralling fulfilling season to venture into lives of street children and give them hope.
+“It has been an enthralling fulfilling season to venture into the lives of street children and give them hope.
 Never in my dreams had I thought I would interact with them.
-The feeding, interactive sessions and sharing the Word through Jesus Film has opened my eyes to see that a small act of love can open opportunities to be a blessing to the world.
+The feeding, interactive sessions, and sharing the Word through Jesus Film and audio scriptures has opened my eyes to see that a small act of love can open opportunities to be a blessing to the world.
 That is what Jesus would do.
-Transformation then is inevitable.”
-Susan Ndiang’ui Programme Coordinator
+The transformation then is inevitable.”
+Susan Ndiang’ui Programme Coordinator.

-We thank our friends and partners who have generously given towards this initiative and continue to give, your sacrifice is not in vain.
+We thank our friends and partners who have generously given towards this initiative.
 May the Lord richly bless you.